bcbrown/bookreviews/2017/README.md

 If you've ever been intrigued by cybernetics, this would be a good book to check out.

+> A man wanted to know about mind, not in nature, but in his private large computer.
+He asked it (no doubt in his best Fortran), "Do you compute that you will ever think like a human being?"
+The machine then set to work to analyze its own computational habits.
+Finally, the machine printed its answer on a piece of paper, as such machines do.
+The man ran to get the answer and found, neatly typed, the words:
+>        THAT REMINDS ME OF A STORY

+> Prospero says, "We are such stuff as dreams are made on," and surely he is nearly right.
+It is as if the stuff of which we are made were totally transparent and therefore imperceptible and as if the onlly appearances of which we can be aware are cracks and planes of fracture in that transparent matrix.
+Dreams and percepts and stories are perhaps cracks and irregularities in the uniform and timeless matrix.
+Was this what Plotinus meant by an "invisible and unchanging beatury which pervades all things"?

 ### Seveneves
 For Neal Stephenson's entire career, he's been in need of a good editor.
 He's great at setting up a novel, but just can't bring himself to end them.
 This is